10 Snake Families With Just One Member

 © Wikimedia Commons User: Navaneeth Sini George – CC BY-SA 4.0

-The Kerala mud snake is native only to Kerala in southwest India.
-This is a friendly looking snake which loves to wallow in mud, but sometimes suffers by being scooped up in fishing nets.
-This is a Homalopsid watersnake, a distant relative of the dog-faced watersnake, but part of its own family: Dieurostus.
+This species is a Homalopsid watersnake, a distant relative of the dog-faced watersnakes, but is actually part of its own genus: Dieurostus.
 They’re a weird offshoot, living in just one narrow corner of the world.
-The Kerala mud snake was once thought to inhabit Bangladesh as well, but this has been disproven.
 Its closest relatives worldwide live nowhere near it.
-These are Richardson’s mangrove snake of Indonesia, and MacLeay’s water snake of Australia.
+These are the obscure Richardson’s mangrove snake of Indonesia, and MacLeay’s water snake of Australia.

 Dieurostus dussumieri can appear in freshwater marshes, flooded rice paddy fields, and coastal plains like.
 They love lakes and swamps, and are more common on land after heavy rains.
+They measure up to 83.5cm, and pose no threat to humans.

 8 Rough-scaled snake